KaidanIM/Kaidan/doc/kaidan_qml_api.md

 Is true, if the a delivery confirmation has arrived from the recipient's client.

-## RosterController

-The roster controller is for getting, editing and adding contacts.

-### `kaidan.rosterController.rosterModel = RosterModel`
-The model for displaying the roster contacts from the SQLite database.
-It can be used in ListViews.

-### `kaidan.rosterController.addContact(jid, name)`
-This will send a new request to add a new contact to the roster.
-* `jid = string`: The bare JID of the new contact.
-* `name = string`: The preferred nickname of the contact in the roster, can be empty ("").

-### `kaidan.rosterController.removeContact(jid)`
-This will send a request to remove the contact that has the given `jid`.
-* `jid = string`: The bare JID of the contact to remove.

 ## RosterModel

 This is a QSqlTableModel.
 The table contains the following rows: